16. Environments and evaluation (*)

 ## function (e1, e2) .Primitive("<")

-And indeed, we see that `<` is reachable from e3 but not from e2.
+Indeed, we see that `<` is reachable from e3 but not from e2.
 It means that e3 points to another environment where further information should be sought if the current container is left empty-handed.

 Important